-Management standards have been established to serve the interim prior to the establishment of performance based standards and Rules.
-Performance based standards will be developed during the next five years as part of the proposed Implementation Plan and will eventually take the place of these standards.
-A development review and permit program will be established as part of the proposed Implementation Plan.
-This program will allow for the implementation of watershed standards through an ongoing permit program, with assistance from and coordination with watershed municipalities.
+LSCWMO rules and management standards have been developed.
+A development review program will be established as part of the proposed Implementation Plan.
+This program will allow for the implementation of watershed standards through the ongoing LGU permit program, with review and comment from the the LSCWMO.

-Management standards are proposed for the following areas:
+Management standards have been developed for the following areas:

-- Rate Control:
+- Rate Control;

 - Volume Control and Groundwater Recharge;

 - Water Quality;

 - Flooding;

 - Erosion and Sediment Control; and

 - Wetland Management.